APSL/django-yubin/README.rst

 How it works
 ------------

-For creating and composing emails, Yubin provides class based views that use standard Django templates.
+For creating and composing emails, Yubin provides class-based views that use standard Django templates.

 For sending and queuing emails, Yubin replaces the standard Django Email Backend with its own.
-Instead of sending emails synchronously trough a SMTP server, Yubin saves emails in your database and send them asynchronously using the `Celery <https://docs.celeryq.dev/en/stable/>`_ distributed task queue.
+Instead of sending emails synchronously trough a SMTP server, Yubin saves emails in your database and sends them asynchronously using the `Celery <https://docs.celeryq.dev/en/stable/>`_ distributed task queue.

 Advantages
 ----------

-* Create and compose emails reusing your code easily with class based views.
+* Create and compose emails reusing your code easily with class-based views.
 * Your app can respond requests faster because other process/worker is managing the connection with the SMTP server for sending emails.
 * Scale out easily adding more Celery workers.